oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

         var originUrl = request.getHeader(HttpHeaders.ORIGIN);
         Object[] params = {issuerUri, registration.getClientId(), originUrl};
         // Yes!
 We @ Auth0 should have an end_session_endpoint in our OIDC metadata.
-        // It's not included at the time of this writing, but will be coming soon!
-Configure Maven to build and package var logoutUrl = MessageFormat.format("{0}v2/logout?client_id={1}&returnTo={2}", params);
+        // It's not included at the time of this writing, but will be coming soon! var logoutUrl = MessageFormat.format("{0}v2/logout?client_id={1}&returnTo={2}", params);
         request.getSession().invalidate();
         return ResponseEntity.ok().body(of("logoutUrl", logoutUrl));